amalbasheer/trending-youtube-videos/README.md

 # trending-youtube-videos
 SQL  project

-SQL-based exploration of video performance, content trends, and audience interaction patterns.
+SQL-based exploration of video performance, content trends, and audience interaction patterns done in postgresql.

 Data Cleaning And Preprocessing
 Convert publishedAt into DATE and TIME using SQL date functions.